 You’ve got to highlight the skills that matter most for the industry and position.
 Showcasing your Adobe skills for an accounting job?
 Probably not the best move.

 A job description is a goldmine for figuring out what to include on your resume.
+If you need help spotting the right keywords, AI Keyword Targeting scans the job listing and gives you a list to use.
 But if it’s a bit vague, you can always tailor your skills and experience to fit the industry.

 Check out these examples of what different industries are after.